bbe2/Overview/README.md

 -- 👀--> I’m currently learning ...
 REDcap! doing a nursing research project

 --------------------------------------------------------------------------------------------------------------
--- 👀-> Dec 2021 - building acceptance for doctorate in information science 🌱✨✨
+-- 👀-> Jan2022 - building evidence for doctorate in information science AND being Lex Fridman's virtual assistant 🌱✨✨
 ----------------------------------------------------------------------------------------------------
 - LEXisms
 - Need to expand understanding and scope of consciousness
 - beauty will save the world - Dostoevsky